 There’s an urban legend among artists that you can only be found by manufacturers, licensing companies, art agents, etc via social media.
 Nothing could be further from the truth.
 In fact, for every one post you see in an artists group of someone saying, “I landed a great licensing contract and they found me via Instagram,” you’ll find a hundred people bemoaning their lack of “success” on the platform.
 Or those who get approached by “small start-up businesses” who are completely clueless about the real costs of licensing art and usually end up just sucking up a ton of your time going back and forth, and ending in no contract.
 Often those who got “found” or became “famous” through Instagram credit their success with their timing getting on the platform (like Lisa Congdon does in this post while questioning if all the changes are right for her).
 Of course I’m not denigrating Lisa’s success, she’s an absolutely incredible artist who deserves every ounce of recognition she’s earned.
 But timing or assumptions can play into things as well.
 Peggy Dean has said most of her early followers were people who found her via her books, Skillshare classes, collaborations with other brands, workshops with companies like Design Cuts, her digital products on Design Cuts or Creative Market… not through Instagram directly.
 The assumption is that if you have a large following on social media, that’s how people found you in the first place — nothing could be further from the truth, the reality is often much more complex and nuanced.

 It’s a complete lie that you “have to” use Instagram or any social media for your business.
 So many artists and businesses don’t, or have left entirely.
 As an example, Kelly Rae Roberts quit Instagram and Facebook two years ago, and is still wildly popular and doing well (and she became very well-known from her in-person retreats and blog, not social media).
 Cal Newport, author of “Digital Minimalism” and six other books, plus a wildly popular podcast, has never been on social media.
 Jewellery designer Tara Brach quit social media after realizing it didn’t serve her or her business values.
-Others who have quit include illustrator Julia Bausenhardt, and artist Rebecca Green took a sabbatical from Instagram to refocus on her work and her inspirations.
+Others who have quit include illustrator Julia Bausenhardt, artist Angela Yoder has reconsidered the role of social media in her business, and artist Rebecca Green took a sabbatical from Instagram to refocus on her work and her inspirations.
 Look at who exactly is telling you that you “must” use Instagram or you’re doomed to failure as an artist.
 Many of those touting the benefits are those selling courses on how to “hack” the algorithm, those who want to raise their own perceived status and experience by showing off their large following (and telling you that you can do the same if you drop a cool grand on their “must-have” course), etc.

 So how can you take advantage of this?
 Define what your marketing goals actually are.
 “Getting your work out there” or “raising awareness” of your brand are not measurable goals, but things like website visits, sales from social media platforms, and the number of people going to a certain page on your site (like your email sign up thank you page) are measurable, and have a direct impact on your business.
 Some things are not measurable by you, like traffic you drive from social media to other platforms like Spoonflower or Society6.
 But you can absolutely track traffic to your own website (via Google Analytics, and I believe you may be able to connect it to an Etsy shop as well).
 As an example, in my own analytics, I can see that less than 5% of my website sales came from Instagram or Facebook since Jan 2021, and only 5000 of 280,000 website visitors in that timeframe came from those platforms.
 Other traffic sources do so much better for me (SEO aka Google search, direct traffic and email subscribers).
 It’s so easy to assume that certain platforms are working for you because they’re “supposed to,” but unless you actually measure your results you may not learn that say 80% of your marketing time (on Instagram and/or Facebook) is going to 5% of your measurable results.
 Your time is literally better spent elsewhere, not spending hours researching and messing with hashtags, learning how to make an “engaging” Reel, etc. Even making more art would be a much better use of your time (fancy that…).